e271828e/Flight.jl/doc/electrics.md

 Where:
 - $J_s$: Axial moment of inertia of the motor shaft
-- $\omega_s$: Angular velocity of the motor shaft relative to the airframe
+- $\omega_s$: Angular velocity of the motor shaft relative to the vehicle
 - $M_{gb,s}$: Torque transmitted by the gearbox to the motor shaft
 - $M_{eng,s}$: Torque output by the motor to the motor shaft